 - knowledge of basic linear algebra and linear models

-Python and R are the most frequently used programming languages of data science.
+Python and SQL belong to the most frequently used programming languages of data science.

-After this course the student shall be able to program reproducible analyses in Python.
+After this course the student shall be able to program simple reproducible analyses in Python.

-An analysis would consist of data reading, cleaning, modelling and reporting steps.
+An analysis will consist of data reading, cleaning, simple modelling, and reporting steps.

-The students will be requested to practice usage of machine learning algorithms introduced earlier.
+The students will be requested to write Python programs of growing complexity (from basic coding examples to fitting a machine learning model).

 Moreover, relevance of data stewardship and FAIR principles (Findable, Accessible, Interoperable, Reusable) will be discussed.